ACCarnall/bagpipes/docs/model_galaxies.rst

 	custom = {}                # A custom array of star formation rate values. custom["history"] = sfhist_array or "sfhist.txt"  # In this case, either a string
 	# containing the path to a file containing the star formation history, or an array
 	# containing it is expected.
-In either case the format is a column of ages in Gyr
+In either case the format is a column of ages in years
 	# followed by a column of star formation rates in Solar masses per year (required).